hpssjellis/my-examples-for-the-arduino-portentaH7/ASM/README.md

 Now that the https://www.lauterbach.com/ TRACE32 Debugger comes free withthe Portenta, lets look at a few Assembly Language Cheatsheets.
 See Arduino Pro Tutorial at https://www.arduino.cc/pro/tutorials/portenta-h7/por-ard-trace32

+Note: Dec 17th 2020 [start.cmm](start.cmm) and [system-settings.cmm](system-settings.cmm) are new files not yet on the main build.
+They will probably be updated soon.

 Trace32 Installation Guide pdf by Martin Wirz [20201216_arduino-cli_lauterbach_intro.pdf](20201216_arduino-cli_lauterbach_intro.pdf)